anonali/show_character_viewer/README.md

 ## Features

-- Ability to choose between a "Simpsons Character Viewer" and "The Wire Character Viewer"; or development, staging, production version of the white-label master app
+- Ability to choose between a "Simpsons Character Viewer" and "The Wire Character Viewer"; or development, staging, production versions of the white-label master app
 - Both apps share the same codebase, but have differing API endpoints and unique properties (such as the show name, placeholder images, and some very light themeing)
 - Base environment setup using Very Good Core
 - Search bar with hints built with Flutter Portal